-Here at Reliant Medical Group, Behavioral Medicine works to minimize stigma associated with mental illness by co-locating psychologists, licensed clinical social workers, and psychiatric nurse practitioners in their primary care sites in Auburn, Leominster, Plantation Street, North Lake Ave, Southborough and Westborough.
+Here at Reliant Medical Group, Behavioral Health works to minimize stigma associated with mental illness by co-locating psychologists, licensed clinical social workers, and psychiatric nurse practitioners in their primary care sites in Auburn, Leominster, Worcester, Southborough and Westborough.
 These mental health providers are considered to be part of the Primary Care Provider treatment team.
-Patients at these sites are able to discuss their mental health concerns with their primary care provider, who can then offer a referral to the Behavioral Medicine provider.
+Patients at these sites are able to discuss their mental health concerns with their primary care provider, who can then offer a referral to the Behavioral Health provider.
 This level of care allows for more assessable and acceptable mental health services.
 Integrating specialized health services such as mental health services into Primary Care is one of the World Health Organization’s most central health care recommendations (WHO, 2001).
 If you or a loved one are struggling with feeling down, depressed, worried, or overwhelmed, speak to your primary care provider.
-Patients of Reliant can also call the Behavioral Medicine Department, 508-856-0732 to schedule an appointment.
 To obtain more information on the National Alliance on Mental Illness, visit their website: www.nami.org.

 Integrating mental health services into primary care.
 Geneva, World Health Organization, 2007